expo/expo/docs/pages/tutorial/layout.md

 </SnackInline>

-On running the app, you will get a similar output on any device or emulator:
+Let's take a look at our app now on Android, iOS, and the web:

 <ImageSpotlight alt="Complete layout screen running on multiple platforms." src="/static/images/tutorial/complete-layout.jpg" style={{ maxWidth: 720 }} containerStyle={{ marginBottom: 0 }} />

 ## Up next

-You have now implemented the initial layout.
-In the next step, let's add the functionality to [pick an image from the device's media library](/tutorial/image-picker).
+We implemented the initial design.
+In the next chapter, we’ll add the functionality to [pick an image from the device's media library](/tutorial/image-picker).